 Single Parent Adoption Services

 You've landed at a warm and welcoming adoption agency where we do not discriminate against single applicants.
-In fact, we welcome qualified single men and women to adopt in several countries such as Bulgaria, Colombia, Democratic Republic of Congo, Haiti and private adoptions in the United States.
+In fact, we welcome qualified single men and women to adopt in several countries such as Bulgaria, Colombia, Haiti, and public and private adoptions in the United States.
 I'm confident you'll find useful information on our site to help you with your decision making.
 Once you decide to change your life and that of a child through adoption and begin your journey with A Love Beyond Borders, you will find us to be a strong advocate and partner for your adoption wherever you choose to adopt.

 Now..."Go confidently in the direction of your dreams.
 Live the life you have imagined."
 Henry David Thoreau